 CBD can be found in many different preparations from oral tinctures to topical lotions.
 Your individual needs will influence which preparations you feel are best suited for you.
 Research has shown that oral and transmucosal preparations have a much higher effect on the body compared to topical products.
-However, topical CBD products may also provide benefits, especially when treating localized disease such as skin inflammation and localized pain.
+However, topical CBD products may provide benefits as well.

 How to choose a CBD Product?

 Two important factors to consider when choosing a CBD product are the ingredients and product's formulation.
 We have recently discovered that while some CBD products claim to contain CBD, there is in fact little to no CBD present.
 In actuality, only a very small percentage of over the counter CBD products contain the amount of CBD that is on the label.
 The quality of the CBD can also vary.
 Internationally sourced CBD (sourced from outside the United States) can be less expensive but tends to be inferior in quality when compared to domestically sourced CBD.